Nisei: American Nisei

 Some US Nisei were born after the end of World War II during the baby boom.
-Most Nisei, however, who were living in the western United States during World War II, were forcibly interned with their parents (Issei) after Executive Order 9066 was promulgated to exclude everyone of Japanese descent from the West Coast areas of California, Oregon, Washington, and Alaska.
-It has been argued that some Nisei feel caught in a dilemma between their Nisei parents and other Americans.
+Most Nisei, however, who were living in the western United States during World War II, were forcibly interned with their parents (Issei) after Executive Order 9066 was promulgated to remove everyone of Japanese descent from the West Coast areas of California, Oregon, Washington, and Alaska.
+It has been argued that some Nisei feel caught in a dilemma between their Issei parents and other Americans.
 The Nisei of Hawaii had a somewhat different experience.

 In the United States, two representative Nisei were Daniel Inouye and Fred Korematsu.
 Hawaiian-born Daniel Ken Inouye (井上 建, Inoue Ken) was one of many young Nisei men who volunteered to fight in the nation's military when restrictions against Japanese-American enlistment were removed in 1943.
 Inouye later went on to become a U.S. Senator from Hawaii after it achieved statehood.

 Fred Toyosaburo Korematsu (是松 豊三郎, Korematsu Toyosaburō) was one of many Japanese-American citizens living on the West Coast who resisted internment during World War II.
 In 1944, Korematsu lost a U.S. Supreme Court challenge to the wartime internment of Japanese Americans but gained vindication decades later.
 The Presidential Medal of Freedom, the highest civilian honor in the United States, was awarded to Korematsu in 1998.
 At the White House award ceremonies, President Bill Clinton explained, "In the long history of our country's constant search for justice, some names of ordinary citizens stand for millions of souls.
 Plessy, Brown, Parks ... to that distinguished list, today we add the name of Fred Korematsu."

 The overwhelming majority of Japanese Americans had reacted to the internment by acquiescing to the government's order, hoping to prove their loyalty as Americans.
 To them, Korematsu's opposition was treacherous to both his country and his community.
 Across the span of decades, he was seen as a traitor, a test case, an embarrassment and, finally, a hero.